arturopstem/recursion/README.md

 `npm start src/fibonacci.js 10`

-Only the first argument passed after the path is used in the code.
+Only the first argument passed in after the path is used in the code.